-Now, just months into this new decade, Springfield and the rest of the nation are facing an unprecedented public health threat from the emergence of the Covid-19 virus.
-Once again, the City is faced with economic uncertainty, with the potential for a major recession increasing as more social distancing measures are required to curb the spread of Covid-19.
+Now, for just over a year, Springfield and the rest of the nation have been facing an unprecedented public health threat from the emergence of the Covid-19 virus.
+Once again, the City is faced with economic uncertainty.
 However, it was Springfield's commitment to strategic planning and careful analysis of the resources available to meet City needs, which allowed the City to continue to make strategic investments throughout the last decade.
 These same guiding principals have left Springfield well prepared to weather an economic downturn, and to address its capital needs in a way that is fiscally sustainable.
 Springfield has been tested before, and succeeded.
 As we face this latest challenge, we know we have the tools we need to continue to overcome strong headwinds.